wakacoin/blockchain/README.md

 To sum up, each block can approximately contain up to 5,000 transactions.
 So that when mint decreased to 1 wakacoin per block, the reward of each block is up to 5,000 wakacoins.

-According to the above consensus agreement, the total amount of Wakacoin issuance is about 20 million.
+According to the above consensus, the total amount of Wakacoin issuance is about 20 million.
 Moreover, about 50,000 wakacoins will be added every year.